Baptistemontan/leptos_i18n/docs/book/src/setting_up/04_inheritance.md

  - en-US
  - en (default)

-By default, the resulting inheritance tree will be:
+the resulting default inheritance tree will be:

 en
 ├── en-US